2010 LifeLock.com 400: Background

 Chicagoland Speedway, the track where the race was held.

-Chicagoland Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Charlotte Motor Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Chicagoland Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Chicagoland Speedway is a four-turn tri-oval track that is 1.5 mi long.
 The track's turns are each banked at 18 degrees and have a turn width of 55 feet.
 The racetrack has a grandstand capacity of 75,000.

 Prior to the race, Kevin Harvick of Richard Childress Racing led the Drivers' Championship with 2,684 points, 212 points ahead of Jeff Gordon in second.
 Behind them, Jimmie Johnson was third with 2,459 points, and Kurt Busch was fourth with 2,439 points, Denny Hamlin was fifth with 2,400 points.
 Kyle Busch, Matt Kenseth, Jeff Burton, Tony Stewart and Greg Biffle rounded out the top ten in the Championship.
 In the Manufacturers' Championship, Chevrolet was leading with 130 points, twenty points ahead of their rival Toyota.
 In the battle for third place, Dodge and Ford were tied with 78 points each.